kevinmutwiri/soft-skills/week1/techResources/README.md

 Remember that ALX is in the business of nurturing future African leaders.
 Therefore, take this opportunity to participate in these communities.
 It’s always fun and a fantastic opportunity for networking that will ultimately give you access to partnerships, jobs and, who knows, you might meet your future co-founder in one of these spaces!

+## Video Conferencing Etiquette and Tools

+Participating in video calls via Zoom, Google Meet, Skype, Teams, and other video conferencing platforms means you will need to be on your professional “A” game.

+### Dont's

+1. Not having proper lighting
+2. Distructions while on call like talking to someone else / picking a call
+3. Noisy background
+4. Joining the meeting on a phone especially when you need to do presentations
+5. Distracting or unprofessional background
+6.